metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

 will result in many requests with small numbers of records returned each time; setting it too high will result in fetching and decoding more records than are actually wanted.

+## `fieldDefinitions`

+An optional object specifying how the sources from which some particular holdings fields should draw their data, overriding the default sources.

+The keys of this object specify domains in which the fields can be
+found: supported domains are `holding` and `circulation`}.

+Within the `holdings` domain, no fields are presently supported;
+within the `circulation` domain, only the `availableThru` field is presently supported.
+Support for further fields may be added as required.

+Each field within a domain is specified by its name as key, and the corresponding value is a string specifying a path from which to fetch the data.
+These strings follow the same syntax as [the get function in JavaScript's lodash library](https://docs-lodash.com/v4/get/).
+It is a dot-separate sequence of source field-names to navigate down, with bracketed numbers indicating the selection of one element of an array.
+For example, the path `temporaryLocation.servicePoints[0].discoveryDisplayName` fetches the `discoveryDisplayName` field from the first element of the `servicePoints` array within the `temporaryLocation` structure.
+It will work when running on data with the shape `{ temporaryLocation: {
+servicePoints: [ { discoveryDisplayName: "Main" } ] } }`.

 ## `marcHoldings`